Chloe Daley

 Have the skills you learnt during your degree been useful to you training contract?

-I completed a law degree with a professional placement year, and I think it is the professional placement year that has been most beneficial to my work as a trainee.
+I completed a law degree with a professional placement year, and I think it was the professional placement year that was the most beneficial to my work as a trainee.
 There I learnt the importance of being organised- I was given around 50 matters to deal with in my second week of work!
 I have always been an organised person, but I think that my skills in prioritisation and effective note taking were greatly improved by my placement year.

 Aside from this, my law degree introduced me to legal research databases and how to formulate arguments.